AnujKumarSingh-Code/Yelp-Camp/README.md

 Development: Nodemon, Postman, MongoDB Compass, VS Code, Git, GitHub

 # Features 🔅💎🔅
-Authentication 🔐
+Authentication 🔐.
-Used Passport library for secure authentication Password is not 🚫 stored as plain text.
+Used Passport library for secure authentication.
+Password is not 🚫 stored as plain text.
 Hashed Password 🔑 is stored in DataBase along with Salt 🧂 Before Performing any data manipulation, the user needs to be logged in 🪪